Spring Boot Pre-Interview Guide Part 6: DevOps & Deployment — Spring Boot 4 · Kotlin 2.3 · Docker · GitHub Actions

 }

-# Build to local Docker without Docker daemon
+# Build to local Docker without a Docker daemon

 ./gradlew jibDockerBuild